isabella232/help-7/gitbook/cmp/cloud-analytics/gke-cost-analytics.md

 1. Connect your Google Cloud Organization by uploading a service account
 2. Enable GKE Usage Metering for your GKE clusters in the Google Cloud console or CloudSDK
-3. Grant the "BigQuery" Data Viewer" role to the service account (generated in step 1)
+3. Grant the "BigQuery Data Viewer" role to the service account (generated in step 1)

 {% hint style="info" %}
 You may have already executed some or all of these steps.
 However, unless ALL steps have been taken, the GKE Cost Analytics feature will not function correctly in the DoiT CMP.